mutagen-io/mutagen/README.md

   administrative permissions to use.
 - Mutagen only needs to be installed on the computer where you want to control synchronization.
-Mutagen comes with a broad range of small, cross-compiled "agent" binaries that it automatically copies as necessary to remote endpoints.
+Mutagen comes with a broad range of small, cross-compiled "agent" binaries that it automatically copies to remote endpoints as necessary.
 Most major platforms and architectures are supported.
 - Mutagen propagates changes bi-directionally.
 Any conflicts that arise will be flagged for resolution.
-Resolution is performed by manually deleting the undesired side of the conflict.
+Automatic conflict resolution is performed if doing so does not result in destruction of unsynchronized changes.
+Manual conflict resolution is performed by manually deleting the undesired side of the conflict.
 Conflicts won't stop non-conflicting changes from propagating.
 - Mutagen uses the [rsync](https://rsync.samba.org/tech_report/) algorithm to perform differential file transfers.
 These transfers are pipelined to mitigate the effects of latency.
 It stages files outside of the synchronization root